 Many of Atlanta’s favorite breweries offer outdoor patios, food trucks, and even live outdoor music.
-With a focus on German-inspired lagers, Tucker Brewing Company (pictured) offers a family-friendly and pet-friendly beer garden (the largest in Georgia!), an on-site kitchen, and live music every Thursday-Saturday night.
+With a focus on German-inspired lagers, Tucker Brewing Company, pictured, offers a family-friendly and pet-friendly beer garden – the largest in Georgia!
+They also have an on-site kitchen and live music every Friday and Saturday night.

 On the West Side, Reformation Brewery (Smyrna, Woodstock, and Canton) offers outdoor seating and tasty brews.
-On certain days, you can also enjoy cornhole, food trucks, and trivia.
-You can also bring your own food to enjoy!
+They also occasionally offer food trucks, trivia, social events, and more.
+Plus, you can also bring your own food to enjoy!

 10. Enjoy fresh-picked fruit straight from the ground

-There are so many places where you can pick produce around Atlanta, but our favorite is Southern Belle Farms, about 45 minutes outside the city.
-Their 2021 season begins in April with strawberry-picking.
+There are so many places where you can pick produce around Atlanta.
+One of our favorites is Southern Belle Farms, about 45 minutes outside the city.
+Their picking season generally begins in April with strawberry-picking.
 During the rest of the year, you can also pick blueberries, blackberries, peaches, muscadines, and pumpkins.

 Another great option in the Lawrenceville area is DJ’s UPick Blueberries for picking in June and July.
 Or, join local nonprofit Concrete Jungle (pictured) year-round on a volunteer fruit picking day to spend time outdoors while helping provide food for people in need.

 Now that remote work is the new normal, it’s the perfect time to foster a furry friend.
 It’s a win-win: you’ll enjoy the unconditional love and company of an animal while providing them with some much-needed attention, care, and comfort.